2026 CHOPIN NW

 Dr. Hanna Cyba, President

-Dr. Yelena Balabanova, Vice-President
+Dr. Yelena Balabanova, Treasurer, Co-Artistic Director

 Cathy Carpenter, Secretary, Board Member